-The new can on the block is our full-bodied Spanish old vine Garnacha.
+Have you tried our full-bodied Spanish old vine Garnacha?
 This truly special wine has a warming palate of dark cocoa, black cherries and bright strawberry notes.
 We love it, but does the fact it’s produced from old vines really make a difference?

 Let’s start with a definition of what constitutes an ‘old vine’.
 This is a little tricky as there are different classifications around the world and the use of the term is unregulated.
 However, a vine can generally be classed as ‘old’ if it is over 25 years of age.